-Subcommittee members viewed the addition of new (c)(2) as a significant improvement, but nonetheless it is doubtful that it warrants republication.
-Subcommittee members expressed the view that it was extremely important for district judges to have sufficient flexibility to deal with untimely pretrial motion before trial, and republication would be advisable if the addition to the text of new (c)(2) were deemed to constitute a major change in the proposed amendment.
-However, subdivision (e) of the present rule contains the language "or by any extension the court provides," and thus anticipates that a district court has the discretion to extend the deadline for pretrial motions.
+Subcommittee members view the addition of new (c)(2) as a significant improvement, but nonetheless doubt that it warrants republication.
+Subcommittee members expressed the view that it was extremely important for district judges to have sufficient flexibility to deal with untimely pretrial motion before trial.
+Given the importance of the subject, republication would be advisable if the addition to the text of new (c)(2) were deemed to constitute a major change in the proposed amendment.
+However, subdivision (e) of the present rule contains the language "or by any extension the court provides," and it thus anticipates that a district court has the discretion to extend the deadline for pretrial motions.
 Accordingly, in the Subcommittee's view the proposed amendment merely makes explicit the authority that the district courts now possess, and integrates this authority with the overall revision of Rule 12.